dnestfranco/Reference_Code/Database_Design/creating-syntax.md

 DROP DATABASE `pokemon`;
 ```

-A very dangerous command, and should only be ran when you are certain of it.
+This is a very dangerous command, and should only be ran when you are certain of it.
+Make sure to constantly save your SQL scripts and make backups of your databases via SQL dumps.

 #### Updating a Table

-Let's say we made a typo and want to rename one of our columns, then we use a combination of the `ALTER`, `DROP`, and `ADD` commands.
-Let's drop the 'weight' column (WARNING all data will be deleted), add a 'nature' column, and rename the column 'bstats_tot' to just simply 'bstats':
+Sometimes we can't start from scratch and we work with what we have.
+Most updates on a table can be performed with a combination of the `ALTER`, `DROP`, and `ADD` commands.

+Let's drop the `weight` column (WARNING all data in this column will be deleted), add a `nature` column, and rename the column `bstats_tot` to just simply `bstats`:

 ```
 ALTER TABLE `pokemon`
     DROP `weight` -- column along with all it's row data is deleted forever!
-    ADD `nature` VARCHAR(100) NOT NULL -- note that the constraints must also be defined RENAME COLUMN `bstats_tot` TO `bstats`
+    ADD `nature` VARCHAR(100) NOT NULL -- note that the domain constraints must also be defined RENAME COLUMN `bstats_tot` TO `bstats`;
 ```

-### INSERT DATA
+### Insert Data

-Now that we have a good idea of creating, deleting, and altering database and tables, let's go ahead and actually start inserting data into our tables.
+Now that we have a good idea of creating, deleting, and altering databases and tables, let's go ahead and start inserting data into our tables.

-Let's say we want to insert the first 10 pokemon that exists into our pokemon table.
+Let's say we want to insert the first 10 pokemon and their data that exists into our pokemon table.
 We use a combination of the `INSERT INTO` and `VALUES` commands, as follows:

 ```
 INSERT INTO `pokemon` (`id`, `name`, `height`, bstats`, `nature`) VALUES